linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 To defend the currency, the Bank of England sold its reserves (a third of them in August alone) and raised interest rates, both classic moves.
 Foreigners were watching the weekly declines in gold reserves, so the pressure on the pound only increased.

 The Bank of England also sought loans from abroad to support the currency, but these loans effectively funded the flight out of sterling.
-On August 1, 1931, the Bank requested that the US government organize a loan from private US banks totaling  $250 million, which Hoover urged to be done right away.[119]
-The flight from sterling continued and the Bank of England received another loan, this time of$ 200 million from American banks and 200 million from French banks, which was made on August 28.[120]
+On August 1, 1931, the Bank requested that the US government organize a loan from private US banks totaling  \$250 million, which Hoover urged to be done right away.[119]
+The flight from sterling continued and the Bank of England received another loan, this time of\$ 200 million from American banks and 200 million from French banks, which was made on August 28.[120]
 Hoover approved of them, but acknowledged after the fact that, "Both loans, however, mostly served to create more fear."[121]

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-06/9328bd35-1a8f-4849-b68e-a73f4551b5ba/b0cb3ea700e102974775ab6f42997b67dda536f9355ab6dff2a139fe7bdeea91.jpg)